 Phase 2 of the Project will provide 11.4 route miles of new track from the interim terminus at Wiehle-Reston East Station through Washington Dulles International Airport ("Dulles Airport") to a terminus in eastern Loudoun County.
 Phase 2 includes six new stations: Reston Town Center, Herndon, Innovation Center, Dulles Airport, Loudoun Gateway (Route 606) and Ashburn (Route 772) Stations.
 Phase 2 also includes a maintenance and storage yard facility at Dulles Airport, wayside facilities (including traction power substations, tiebreaker stations, and stormwater management ponds along the alignment), 5 new parking facilities with a total of 8,900 parking spaces, and sixty-four new railcars.
 The current Phase 2 project budget is \$2,778,235,564 exclusive of parking facilities and finance costs.
 MWAA announced on April 27, 2015 that they anticipated a delay of thirteen months to the Project.
 Change Order 066 granted the Package A Contractor 396 days of excusable delay which makes the revised Scheduled Substantial Completion Date (SSCD) August 7, 2019.
-The latest Project Master Schedule through December 1, 2015 indicates an SSCD of August 7, 2019, the same as the previous month's Project Master Schedule.
-The contractor's latest schedule through November 2015 indicates a forecasted SSCD of August 20, 2019, a slippage of 13 calendar days.
+The latest Project Master Schedule through January 1, 2016 indicates an SSCD of August 7, 2019, the same as the previous two month's Project Master Schedule.
+The contractor's latest schedule through December 2015 indicates a forecasted SSCD of August 18, 2019, an improvement of two calendar days from the previous month with a total slippage of 11 calendar days.
 MWAA has indicated that the current Revenue Service Date (RSD) is anticipated during the first quarter of 2020.